WebAssembly/spec/proposals/gc/MVP.md

 #### Constructed Types

-[Constructed types](https://github.com/WebAssembly/reference-types/blob/master/proposals/function-references/Overview.md) classify the target of a reference and are extended:
+[Constructed types](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md#types) classify the target of a reference and are extended:

 * `any` is a new constructed type
   - `constype ::= ... | any`
-  - the common supertype of all referencable types
+  - the common supertype of all referenceable types

 * `eq` is a new constructed type
   - `constype ::= ... | eq`
-  - the common supertype of all referencable types on which comparison (`ref.eq`) is allowed
+  - the common supertype of all referenceable types on which comparison (`ref.eq`) is allowed

 * `i31` is a new constructed type
   - `constype ::= ... | 31`